wzod/docs/source/expand/contribute.md

 ## Dockerfile Configurations

 Create Dockerfile configs for building Docker images of malware analysis applications that are not yet present in the [REMnux Docker hub repository](https://registry.hub.docker.com/repos/remnux/).
-If you are new to Docker, you can learn how to [distribute and run apps inside containers](http://blog.zeltser.com/post/102956975282/docker-application-distribution).
-Once you have built and tested your Dockerfile, [share it with Lenny Zeltser](http://zeltser.com/about/contact.html).
+To learn more about this REMnux project, as well as to better understand Docker and how to run malware analysis apps in containers, see section [Docker Images for Malware Analysis](../containers/malware-analysis.md).
+It will also explain how you can contribute your images the REMnux collection.

 ## Issues and Fixes